 The best time to visit Johannesburg is during the dry winter months of May to August, when the Highveld delivers clear blue skies, warm sunny days (15–22°C) and cool, crisp nights — ideal conditions for both city sightseeing and day trips to nearby game reserves.
 The summer months (November–February) bring Johannesburg's famous afternoon thunderstorms — dramatic, intense and usually short-lived — with warm, humid conditions between storms.
 Spring (September–October) and early autumn (March–April) are pleasant transitional periods worth considering.

 There is no true low season in Johannesburg — the city functions year-round as Africa's primary business hub.
-However, summer (November–February) brings the most challenging weather: daily temperatures of 25–32°C, high humidity, and regular afternoon thunderstorms that can be severe.
+However, summer (November–February) brings the most challenging weather: these are the summer months and among the hottest months, with warm temperatures, high daytime temperatures of 25–32°C, high humidity, and regular afternoon thunderstorms, plus occasional hot and dry weather between storms.
 The rain rarely lasts more than 1–2 hours, but it can disrupt outdoor activities.
+There are still more sunny periods than rainy days between storms, but this is still the rainy season in Johannesburg.
 January is the quietest month overall as many locals are on holiday and business activity slows.

-September and October are excellent months — the dry season is ending, the jacaranda trees that line Johannesburg and Pretoria's streets burst into spectacular purple bloom (typically mid-October), temperatures are warming pleasantly (18–27°C) and all facilities are operating at full capacity.
-March and April offer the autumn equivalent — rains easing, comfortable temperatures and the landscape still lushly green.
-Both shoulder periods represent the best balance of good weather and reasonable rates.
+September and October are the best time to visit if you want a very good time to visit Johannesburg, as the dry season is ending and temperatures start rising after winter, bringing warmer days (18–27°C) while the jacaranda trees that line Johannesburg and Pretoria's streets burst into spectacular purple bloom (typically mid-October) and all facilities operate at full capacity.
+March and April offer the autumn equivalent — rains easing, cooler weather and cooler temperatures than midsummer, with the landscape still lushly green.
+Both shoulder periods represent the best balance of good weather and reasonable rates, though around Easter break, prices and domestic demand can rise.

 Weather Overview by Season

 Summer (Nov–Mar): 18–32°C, high humidity, daily afternoon thunderstorms especially December–February.
 Autumn (Apr–May): 12–25°C, drying out, pleasant and sunny.
-Winter (Jun–Aug): 4–20°C, clear blue skies, very dry, cold nights.
+Winter (Jun–Aug): 4–20°C, these winter months bring cooler winter months, dry weather, and clear blue skies, with warm weather around midday but cold nights and an early morning chill.
 Spring (Sep–Oct): 10–27°C, warming rapidly, occasional early thunderstorms by October.
-Johannesburg sits at 1,753m altitude — the sun feels more intense and nights cool rapidly regardless of season.
+Johannesburg sits at 1,753m altitude, so average temperatures can look mild on paper, but the sun feels more intense and nights cool rapidly regardless of season.
 UV protection is essential year-round.